4 Steps to crate training a rescue dog

 - Step 2: Make the crate comfortable.

-- Step 3: Introduce the crate.
+- Step 3: Introduce the crate to your dog.

-- Step 4: Extend crate time gradually.
+- Step 4: Gradually increase crate time.

-- Crate mindfully and stay open to alternatives.
+- Crate mindfully and consider alternatives.

 Find dog trainers, fast